devoteamgcloud/flycs_sdk/docs/functions.rst

     )

-Example of a transformation that use the function "simple_mult_func" defined in the staging stage :
+Example of a transformation that uses the function "simple_mult_func" defined in the staging stage :

 .. code-block:: yaml